Ghazi Fahad: Managerial career

+Early managerial career and caretaker roles

 Following his retirement, Ghazi joined Al Ain's youth setup as a coach, and was eventually promoted to the head of academy in 2009.
 As a coach, Ghazi is credited to having scouted and neutered Emirati superstar Omar Abdulrahman.
 In 2013 Al Ain agreed to loan Ghazi Fahad to his boyhood club Al Minaa for six months.
 Ghazi managed the team for 11 matches, winning five and losing five, while achieving a draw in the remaining one.
 He cut his time short after only four months due to receiving death threats.

 Ghazi returned to coach Al Minaa once again in 2017, replacing Romanian Ion Marin.
 The Manager led Al Mina'a to a sixth-place finish, winning four of the nine matches he was in charge for.
-Following his performances as a manager, Al Mina'a signed him on a full-time contract to manage the club for the 2017-18 season.
+Following his performances as a manager, Al Mina'a signed him on a full-time contract to manage the club for the 2017–18 season.
 However he resigned before the start of the season due to a dispute with club president Jalil Hanoon.
+Fahad returned to manage the under 21 side at Al-Ain following his stint with Al Mina'a.
+In late 2019 Fahad was appointed caretaker manager of Al-Ain following the sacking of Ivan Leko.
+He led the team in three matches, winning two.

+First team roles at Erbil, Kalba, and Al-Karma

+In 2022, Fahad resigned from his post as coach of the Under 21 side at Al-Ain in order to become the head coach of Erbil SC.
+Fahad resigned in February following a 4–0 defeat against Al-Sinaa SC, which extended his winless run at the club to 7 matches.

+Following his failed stint with Erbil, Fahad returned to the United Arab Emirates, this time with Ittihad Kalba, where he was appointed as their U-21 coach ahead of the 2023–24 season.
+On March 2nd 2024, Fahad was promoted to manage the first team after the sacking of Iranian head coach Farhad Majidi, who had the team in 12th position and in danger of relegation.
+Fahad was able to guide the team to safety after winning 15 points in the remaining 11 matches.

+Ahead of the 2024–25 season, Fahad returned to Iraq, this time with newly promoted Al-Karma SC.